 - Personal expenses (although you can reclaim the business % of the VAT you pay for expenses that you use both personally and for business, like a mobile phone);

 - Cars and fuel, depending on how you purchase and pay for them.

 4. How to Claim Back VAT on Expenses

 You’ll need to fill out a VAT return to claim back VAT on expenses and you’ll need to make sure that you have VAT receipts and invoices and that they are made out to your business with the following information:

 - Supplier VAT number;

 - A breakdown of the goods or service supplied;

 - The net, VAT and total amount you are paying.

-If you are in doubt that a VAT is correct or are worried that a false number has been given to you, then you can use a VAT Number Checker to validate the number you have before you pay any VAT over to your supplier.
+If you are in doubt that a VAT number you have been given is correct, then you can use a VAT number checker to validate the number you have before you pay any VAT over to your supplier.